 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Debt restructuring is when a creditor changes the terms of your loan agreement.
-It can be a win-win as your restructured debt may be easier to afford, and the accommodation can keep borrowers from defaulting.
-Restructuring can also take different forms, from permanently modifying your loan with a longer repayment term to lowering your interest rate or current balance.
+Debt restructuring can be a crucial lifeline if you’re struggling to pay your bills.
+It occurs when a creditor changes the terms of your loan agreement, thereby making your debt more affordable.
+Loan restructuring can take different forms, from permanently modifying your loan with a longer repayment term to lowering your interest rate or current balance.

 What is debt restructuring?